 Employees who meet the Rule of Seventy are eligible for the following benefits.
-To satisfy the Rule of Seventy a person must meet all of the following criteria.
+To satisfy the Rule of Seventy a person must meet the following criteria:

 In calculating the Rule of Seventy, the library will use the person’s actual hire date as a regular employee.
 Employment as a Page or Temporary Employee is not considered regular employment.
 Years of service will be calculated for the total years employed, whether that service is consecutive or non-consecutive.

-Employees retiring under the City of Little Rock Non-Uniform Employees Pension Plan are entitled to the benefits listed in A and B below.
+Employees retiring under the City of Little Rock Non-Uniform Employees Pension Plan are entitled to the benefits listed in B and C and D of this section.

 Part-time, regular employees can qualify for certain retirement benefits if they meet the Rule of Seventy.
 In calculating the Rule of Seventy for part-time employees, each year of part-time service will be calculated at 50%, regardless of the number of hours worked per pay period.
-Part-time employees reaching the Rule of Seventy are entitled to the benefits listed in A and B below.
+Part-time employees reaching the Rule of Seventy are entitled to the benefits listed in B and C and D of this section.
 Part-time employees are not eligible for participation in CALS’ pension program.

-B. PTO OPTION Accrued PTO hours will be paid in a lump sum when the employee retires unless the retiring employee requests that the amount be paid in eighty hour pay periods.
-The payout of the latter option will be made prior to the beginning of the Separation Fund payout.
-During the PTO payout, CALS shall continue to pay the retired employee’s and dependent medical coverage at the current percentage rate of CALS employees.
+Accrued PTO hours up to a total of 480 will be paid in a lump sum when the employee retires unless the retiring employee requests that the amount be paid in eighty hour pay periods.
+The payout of the latter option will be made prior to the beginning of any Frozen Sick Leave payout.
+During the PTO payout, CALS shall continue to pay the retiring employee’s current elections for medical coverage (including any dependents covered by elections) at the current percentage rate of CALS employees.

-The continuation of these benefits is dependent on the availability of funds, and may be modified or repealed at the discretion of the Board of Trustees.
+The continuation of the benefits outlined in Sections One and Two of this Board Policy #109 is dependent on the availability of funds, and benefits may be modified or repealed at the discretion of the Board of Trustees.
 Section 3.3 (Retirement) of the Personnel Manual is repealed.